camunda/camunda-docs/optimize/self-managed/optimize-deployment/advanced-features/import-guide.md

    2. Map entities and add an import job
 3. [Execute the import](#execute-the-import).
    1. Poll a job
-   2. Persist the new entities to Elasticsearch
+   2. Persist the new entities to the database

 ### Start an import round